DIPlib/diplib/changelogs/diplib_3.2.0.md

 - `dip.Show()` has a new parameter `extent`, uses proper warnings rather than just printing messages to the console, and no longer uses `dip.ImageDisplay()` for 1D images.

+- The `dip::StructuringElement` class was exposed to Python as `dip.SE` (to make typing easier).
+It is now exposed as `dip.StructuringElement`, with `dip.SE` an alias for backwards compatibility (and for less typing).

 (See also changes to *DIPlib*.)

 ### Bug fixes